"The Elder Scrolls V: Skyrim" (2011): I Love Vilja

 I actually like the dog companions in Skyrim.
 I think it's cool that you can walk up to a stray dog, for instance, and it will just start following you.

 You get a dog named Leifur when you complete Vilja's bottle quest.
 If I recall correctly, the dog can't die and is pretty useful.
 I think you can also tell it to stop barking, so it isn't annoying like vanilla dogs.

 I actually like the quests in this mod.
-I find them amusing, and while the voice acting isn't perfect, I still really enjoy it -- especially the voices of the big Nord and the wood elf from the first quest.
-People complain that the plot is mostly fetch quests, but you might as well complain that Skyrim is mostly fetch quests.
+I find them amusing, and while the voice acting isn't perfect, I still really enjoy it—especially the voices of the big Nord and the wood elf from the first quest.
+People complain that the plot is mostly fetch quests, but you might as well complain that Skyrim has mostly fetch quests.